Linea Søgaard-Lidell

 Linea Søgaard-Lidell (born 30 March 1987) is a Danish politician.

 Political career

 Linea Søgaard-Lidell stood in the 2019 European Parliament election in Denmark.
-She was placed 4th on the Venstre list and won 24,153 personal votes, and so was not elected immediately but secured a seat among the British seats that were redistributed after the UK left the European Union, which she took after Brexit.
+She was placed 4th on the Venstre list and won 24,153 personal votes, and so was not elected immediately but secured a seat among the British seats that were redistributed after the United Kingdom left the European Union, which she took after Brexit.
 She sat with the Renew Europe group.

-In November 2022, she resigned from the European Parliament after being elected to the Folketing in the 2022 general election and was replaced by Bergur Løkke Rasmussen.
+In November 2022, Søgaard-Lidell resigned from the European Parliament after being elected to the Folketing in the 2022 Danish general election, and was replaced by Bergur Løkke Rasmussen.